|This time of year in the South Pacific, papaya is ripening and ready for consumption as it turns yellow.|

 |Typically in rainforests, we’ve observed insects and birds as more colorful than in less dense areas of vegetation.
 Tima, our guide to the waterfall, spotted this caterpillar we’d easily have missed.|

 We don’t even venture outdoors when there’s nowhere to sit in the sun for some Vitamin D. The pool area is still closed.
-Thank goodness, we’re taking supplements in hope of combating this reality.
-Obviously, we aren’t sightseeing or even entering other areas of the hotel that may offer some points of interest, artwork, or design.
+Thank goodness we’re taking supplements in the hope of combating this reality.
+We aren’t sightseeing or even entering other hotel locations that may offer some points of interest, artwork, or design.

 |A short wooden ramp of three logs led to the stone path.
 When we ventured across those three logs, I expected a wobbly hike once we were on the rocks.
 Tima and Rasnesh, our driver in Savusavu, waited for us while we loaded an extra battery into the camera.|

 We’ve been grateful to have a plethora of old photos to share and snippets of the stories that precipitated the taking of these included photos.
 No words can express how helpful those photos have been in providing fodder for our daily posts.
 Perhaps, it’s exceedingly repetitious to our loyal readers, leaving us in awe of how and why people continue to return day after day to see what we have to say and share.
 Thank you for this.
 Without all of you, we’d be in even a worse pickle.

 Oh, yes, we stream some shows we mention from time to time.
 Son, Richard in Nevada recommended The Walking Dead with its ten seasons with 115 episodes.
 We despised stories about zombies.
 We now love The Walking Dead and look forward to continuing binge-watching it, night after night.

 |These tony chilies are often for sale at the Farmer’s Market.|